-After the spring 2019 initiation Omega has had 2,156 members, third best among all Pi Kappa Phi chapters.
+After the Fall 2020 initiation Omega has had 2,197 initiates, third best among all Pi Kappa Phi chapters.

 In 2020, we received the R.B.
 Stewart award for excellence, an award reserved for the top IFC chapter at Purdue.
 This marked the 10th time in 13 years the chapter has received this prestigious award.

 Also in 2019, the Purdue chapter received an North America Interfraternity Conference Award of Distinction as one of the top five chapters in the nation (among all fraternities, not just Pi Kappa Phi) out of 6,000 fraternity chapters nationwide.

 The Omega chapter also continues to actively give back to the community.
 In 2017, Omega became the first chapter ever to have double-digit riders three consecutive years for the Journey of Hope, a summer-long, cross-country ride for The Ability Experience.
 Since 1991, the chapter has had 82 riders and crew in the national event.